puppetlabs/puppet-docs/source/guides/external_nodes.markdown

         $mail_server = 'mail.example.com'
         include common, puppet, dns, ntp
     }

+The resulting node will also be located in the "production" environment.

 In both versions, the script should exit with code 0 after producing the desired output.
 Exit with a non-zero exit code if you